 This is particularly remarkable as it is far easier to privatize than it is to take back into public ownership.
 Over the years, governments’ decision-making and operational abilities have been degraded with cutbacks in public servants and an over-reliance on private consulting firms.
 Austerity conditions that often necessitate the takeback have left public spending budgets depleted.
 As Cat Hobbs of We Own It says: ‘The public sector needs to have sufficient funding, it needs to have sufficient knowhow and expertise, and it needs to have the assets that make public ownership possible.’

 And then there is always the issue of the degree of compensation owed to a private company and whether they will sue for large sums for the termination of the contract.
 There have been instances of private companies that have ratcheted up debts and turned around to sue for the loss of imagined future profits when their contract was cancelled.
-Investor protection mechanisms make it particularly lucrative for foreign companies to go down this route (see Lavinia Steinfort’s article, also in this issue of the magazine).
+Investor protection mechanisms make it particularly lucrative for foreign companies to go down this route.
 Argentina has suffered 59 such lawsuits when it enacted progressive measures to make public services work for the people.

 The amount of preparation should not be underestimated – both Paris and Buenos Aires took years to do the groundwork to take back their water services successfully.